tute/talk-welcoming-people/README.md

 and could enforce in court their right to trade humans.
 If I read the definition of what was common business you now freak out:

-> Slavery is a legal or economic system in which property law can apply to
-> humans so that people can be owned, bought and sold accordingly, and cannot
-> withdraw unilaterally from the arrangement.

 Now slavery is illegal in all countries, and when states violate this principle the International Labor Organization prosecutes them in the International Court of Justice.
 The US Senate has recently passed a resolution apologizing to